Frequently Asked Questions

 What should I bring with me?

 Please bring five days’ worth of clothes, pajamas, socks, undergarments, and a pair of shoes.
 Please no glass or aerosol containers.
-Any clothing with drawstrings, belts, wires, and laces are not permitted.
+Any clothing with drawstrings, belts, wires, and laces is prohibited.
 Please bring any medication you may be taking.
 This will help us prescribe the correct medication and dosages.
 We will provide you with medication during your stay.
 Each unit has a washer and dryer available to do laundry.

 What can I expect from the discharge process at Landmark Medical Center?